What Is Realtor Commission?

 How much are realtor fees?

-Home sellers should expect to pay 5-6% of their home's sale price in realtor commissions, which covers both agents.
-Nationwide, rates average 5.32%.
-However, these rates are 100% negotiable.
+Home sellers should expect to pay 5–6% of their home's sale price in realtor fees, which covers both agents.
+Nationwide, commission rates average 5.70%, according to our February 2026 survey of 533 agents across the U.S. However, these rates are negotiable.

 A home seller and their listing agent typically agree on a commission rate when they sign a contract to work together.
 This contract — called the listing agreement — outlines the payment, duration, and other terms of the realtor-seller working relationship.

-Realtors earn their commission from the seller’s proceeds at closing.
+Realtors get paid from the seller’s proceeds at closing.
 If your home doesn’t sell, you typically don’t owe a realtor commission.

 The payment process occurs during the home’s closing, also known as settlement.
 At this stage, a title company finalizes the transfer of ownership and distributes the sale proceeds, including:

-• Realtor fees for the seller’s agent (often referred to as the "listing agent" for listing the home for sale).
+• Realtor fees for the seller’s agent (often referred to as the "listing agent" because they list the home for sale)

-Realtors also share the commission with their broker, who is legally responsible for overseeing the transaction and ensuring compliance with real estate laws.
+Realtors also share a percentage of their commission with their broker, who is legally responsible for overseeing the transaction and ensuring compliance with real estate laws.
+Splits can range from 50/50 to 90/10.

 A realtor's fee is an all-inclusive charge that covers a wide range of services to support both sellers and buyers throughout the real estate transaction process.